RadiusNetworks/navigationkit-android/README.md

 * Android API Level 18 or higher to use AltBeacon features.

-## About Navigation Kit for iOS

-TODO

 ##Sample Reference Apps

 We've created some simple apps that demonstrate usage of the Navigation Kit Library.

 https://github.com/RadiusNetworks/navigationkit-reference-android

-You can also find a fully functional app that utilizes this SDK on the Google Play Store named 'Stadium Maps'.